julianakcm1/GitFav/README.md

 <div id="-projeto">

-## :computer: Projeto
+## :computer: Project

-O objetivo deste projeto é adicionar usuários do Github e remover.

-A aplicação começa resetada, ou seja, sem usuário favorito.

-Ao adicionar algum perfil, mostra o usuário, a quantidade de repositórios e seguidores dos perfis favoritados.

-Caso tente adicionar um usuário já existente, a aplicação informa uma mensagem de erro.
-Ou caso tente adicionar um perfil inexistente no Github, a aplicação irá informar.
-E ao solicitar a remoção de algum usuário, será solicitada uma confirmação.

-Foram utilizados:
+The purpose of this project is to add and remove Github users.

+The application starts reset, that is, without a favorite user.

+When adding a profile, it shows the user, the number of repositories and followers of the favorite profiles.

+If you try to add an existing user, the application reports an error message.
+Or if you try to add a non-existent profile on Github, the application will inform you.
+And when requesting the removal of a user, you will be asked for confirmation.

+Were used:

-- API do Github
+- Github API
-- try, catch e throw
+- try, catch and throw
 - JSON
-- Herança
+- Heritage
-- Polimorfismo
+- Polymorphism
-- Método estático e manipulação
+- Static method and manipulation
-- Promessas
+- Promises
-- Uso e manipulação do localStorage
+- Use and manipulation of localStorage
-- Assincronismo
+- Asynchronism
 - Promise function
 - Higher-order function (filter)
-- Criação e manipulação de tabela (HTML e js)
+- Table creation and manipulation (HTML and js)
-- entre outros

 </div>

 <div id="-tecnologias">

-## :rocket: Tecnologias
+## :rocket: Technologies

 Esse projeto foi desenvolvido com as seguintes tecnologias: